By Deke Castleman

 Heading southwest from Cuenca on the road to Machala and Loja, you leave the city behind fairly quickly and enter the ranch country of the Tarqui Valley, with cattle grazing on rich green grass and the Andes towering over everything.

 You pass a couple of dairy stores, such as Lacteos Compero, which sell local milk products.
-Vermont it ain’t, but you can buy a cup of fresh yogurt for 50 cents and a gallon for $2.50, along with queso fresco, the soft cheese you see everywhere around Cuenca (hard cheeses are available in the supermarkets and are mostly imported).
+Vermont it ain’t, but you can buy a cup of fresh yogurt for 75 cents and a gallon for $3.25, along with queso fresco, the soft cheese you see everywhere around Cuenca.
+Recently, area farms have started producing aged cheeses, such as cheddar.

 From the ranchlands, the road starts to climb.
 A little past the settlement of Portete, on the left a dirt road leads up to a monument commemorating the Battle of Tarqui, fought between troops from Peru and Gran Colombia, to which Ecuador belonged at the time of the battle.